reactgraphqlacademy/react-native-training/README.md

 #### `src/Screens/TimelineNavigator.js`

+- Render your TimelineNavigator here instead of the `TimelineScreen`
-- create a stach Navigator for the TimeLine tab.
+- create a stack Navigator for the TimeLine tab.

 ```js
   [TIMELINE_FEED_SCREEN]: TimelineScreen,